Registration occurs via the Harvey Mudd College Portal. Students are responsible for enrolling in classes.

 If a course is closed or requires instructor permission, you may submit a request to enroll, called a “PERM.”
 Your request will go to the instructor(s), who have three options: to clear all restrictions and allow you add the course, to clear all restrictions only if there are seats left in the course, and to deny the PERM.
 You will receive an email notification of the instructor’s response; read it carefully to find out what type of permission you have.
 If the instructor cleared you to enroll only if seats are available, you will only be able to add the course if there are spots open.
 Some courses have limits on certain numbers of students from each school, or other categories such as major.
 If your category (i.e. “HMC students”), is full, and you have the “only if” permission, you will not be able to add even if there are open seats in other categories (i.e. PO students).
 Note: An approved PERM does not automatically add you to the course.
 You must still add the course yourself on the portal.

 Some courses, such as independent studies and senior thesis, may require you to turn a form into the Registrar’s office instead of adding the course on the portal.
 Be sure to read the notes on the portal carefully to see the requirements for adding a course.
 If the course is an independent study or says “form required,” do not submit a PERM.
-Instead, fill out the Independent Study/Directed Reading/Research Form and turn it in to the Registrar’s office.
+Instead, fill out the Independent Study/Directed Reading/Research Form and submit it to firstname.lastname@example.org or in person to the Registrar’s office.
+The instructor’s section should be completed on the form, but you may attach a PDF of an email with the information and approval if necessary.

 - Requisites/Requirements: Check for prerequisites, corequisites, concurrent requisites, and other requirements.